 What Happens After an Arraignment?

-The events that transpire after an arraignment largely depend on the state or district in which the defendant was charged, their plea, and the severity of their charges.
+The events that transpire after an arraignment largely depend on the state or district in which the defendant was charged, the defendant’s plea, and the severity of their charges.

-A defendant who pleads not guilty to a misdemeanor will enter a pre-trial conference; one who pleads not guilty to a felony will enter a preliminary hearing.
-Their attorney will then review the evidence against them for a later trial.
+A defendant who pleads not guilty to a misdemeanor will enter a pre-trial conference; one who pleads not guilty to felony cases will enter a preliminary hearing.
+Their attorney will then review the evidence against them for a pending trial.

 No matter the result of an arrest, it can have a negative impact on the defendant’s life.
 Renting an apartment or finding employment becomes very difficult with a criminal record, regardless of the severity of the crime.

 Not every job or person is kept from seeing a criminal record even after it has been expunged.
-Law enforcement agencies and other government departments often have the ability to read concealed files, especially regarding your potential employment.
+Law enforcement agencies and other government departments often can read concealed files, especially regarding your potential employment.